 Researchers conducted a study using 27 men and women between the ages of 21-26.

 While in the laboratory, researchers were able to isolate and analyze the effects of alcohol during several distinct periods within each participant’s circadian cycle.
-At four times throughout the day and night, participants were given a drink, either a mixed alcoholic drink or a placebo that mimicked the taste of the alcoholic drink.
+At four times throughout the day and night, participants were given either a mixed alcoholic drink or a placebo drink that mimicked the taste of the alcoholic drink.

 Researchers took several measurements throughout each day and night, including: